-How to find the best school for your child in Australia and answers to all your questions if you moving from the UK
+How to find the best school for your child in Australia and answers to all your questions if you are moving from the UK

-Fortunately whilst there are quite a few differences to schools in Australia compared to the UK, you’ll find the culture easy to get grips with – especially once you have read this guide!
+Fortunately whilst there are quite a few differences to schools in Australia compared to the UK, you’ll find the culture easy to get to grips with – especially once you have read this guide!

 Most importantly Australian schools are not only friendly and welcoming but generally of a very high standard so with a little planning and preparation everything should go very smoothly for your move to Australia.

 - Australia’s Private Or Public Schools – Which Are Best?

 - A Typical Australian School Day